voxel51/fiftyone/docs/source/user_guide/app.rst

     App asynchronously and return control to your Python process.
 The App will then remain connected until the process exits.

-    If you are using the App in a script, you should use :meth:`session.wait() <fiftyone.core.session.Session.wait>` to block
+    Therefore, if you are using the App in a script, you should use :meth:`session.wait() <fiftyone.core.session.Session.wait>` to block
     execution until you close it manually: